amsterdamharu/docker-notes/node-dev/README.md

 Docker node dev
 ===============

-This is a container based on google/nodejs-runtime, add a package.json where you can install packes on the host with npm install.
-The program to run is defined in scripts:
+This is a container based on google/nodejs-runtime.
+The program to run is defined in scripts in the package.json:

         "scripts": {
           "start": "node-inspector --save-live-edit & node --debug /app/server.js"